 You can learn more about building renewal processes into your procurement strategy by watching the webinar below.

-Procurement strategies should be applied after careful consideration and with business structure and goals in mind.
+Strategic procurement plans should be applied after careful consideration and with business structure and goals in mind.
 Acknowledging that procurement is an ongoing process rather than an activity that ends at the point of contract initiation will help you to better align different departments across the business and improve collaboration with third parties.
 Investing in a vendor management platform can support your processes.

 Gatekeeper helps businesses to identify cost-saving and performance improvement opportunities, and helps them to better manage their renewals and negotiations.
 This means business can minimise risk, maximise value and yield the benefits of deep, collaborative relationships across the supply chain.